+Funding principles.
 My primary goal has always been to use the project funding for supporting young scientists, that is, for their salaries.
 As mentioned above, optimising these possibilities resulted sometimes in "shifting" the collaborators to different funding sources.
-For example, Cygan could by paid by a PostDoc funding of NAWI Graz (the cooperation between the two Graz universities) for an interim period of 6 months.
-Without this, he would have left already after August, 2016, but then I was able to keep him here until July, 2017: also thanks to the fact that Judith Kloas could be "shifted" to another PhD funding source, additional funding became available for Cygan beginning with March 2017.
+For example, Cygan could by paid by a PostDoc funding of NAWI Graz (the cooperation between the 2 Graz universities) for an interim period of 6 months.
+Without this, he would have left already after August, 2016, but then I was able to keep him here until July, 2017,

+Also thanks to the fact that Judith Kloas could be "shifted" to another PhD funding source Beginning with March 2017, so that additional funding became available for Cygan.
 This was advantageous for both of them, since they had started a fruitful collaboration.
-For the same reason (maximising the funding for young scientists), I hardly ever use project money for my own travel to conferences, etc. Needless to say that nevertheless, on the non-financial level, I profited enormously from the project.
+For the same reason (maximising the funding for young scientists), I hardly ever use project money for my own travel to conferences, etc. Needless to say that nevertheless, on the nonfinancial level, I profited enourmously from the project.